Section 23-1 Definitions and rules of construction.

 Pylon sign.
-A freestanding sign of which the entire bottom of the
+A freestanding sign of which the entire bottom of the sign

-sign is generally in contact
+is generally in

-three times the width.
+height at least three times the width.

-the roof of the
+above the roof of the

 Shopping center.
-A separate and distinct commercially used area in single ownership or under
+A separate and distinct commercially used area in single

 unified control, including more than one separate business establishment.

 Shopping center master sign and industrial park master sign.
-A sign indicating the name of
+A sign indicating

 the shopping center or industrial park and/or names of businesses in the shopping center or

 Sign.
-A structure that is arranged, intended, designed or used as an advertisement,
+A structure that is arranged, intended, designed or used as an

 announcement or direction; and includes a sign, sign screen, billboard, poster panel and